btrplace/sandbox/README.md

 ### ?? - 1.3-SNAPSHOT ###
 - bug fixes
+- the configuration can now be created manually

 ### 19 sep.
 2012 - 1.2 ###
 - binaries are directly available on github